spw-dtic/bootstrap4/README.md

 ## What is not done with this script?
 ### Publication
-This script only updates the default workspace; you will need to publish the content on live.
+This script updates the default workspace and publish nodes without pending modifications; you will need to publish some nodes manually.
 Note that the publication is not mandatory; the output should be correct on Live even if you don't execute the groovy script.
 ### Templates and other modules
 You will also need to update all your modules or templates set that use the *Layout / Grid* module, and if you were using the legacy grid, you will need to check the *Create Row / Column* checkbox and select the right grid type.